Last updated on November 15th, 2023 at 12:40 pm

-Today we’re looking at Thai vs. Cambodian (Khmer) to see how similar they are and, if you learn one, whether you can be a master of the other.
+Today we’re looking at Thai vs. Khmer to see how similar they are and, if you learn one, whether you can be a master of the other.
 The truth is that Thai and Khmer are from different language families but share quite a large amount of vocabulary.

-Before we go any further, I want to share a tip for mastery- Ling.
-Ling is an app specifically designed for learning lesser-spoken languages like Thai and Khmer.
+Before we go any further, I want to share a tip for mastery – Ling.
+It is an app specifically designed for learning lesser-spoken languages like Thai and Khmer.
 Developed in 2017, the app is now the go-to place for over 10 million language learners.

-What sets Ling apart?
+What sets Ling apart from other language-learning apps?
 Well, as already mentioned, it offers access to languages previously overlooked by app giants like Duolingo and Rosetta Stone.
-Most of you have probably at least experimented with these apps, so I won’t go into too much detail about what they do but be assured Ling has all basics covered like SRS flashcards, native audio, and fun mini-games and quizzes.
+Most of you have probably at least experimented with these apps, so I won’t go into too much detail about what they do.
+But be assured Ling has all basics covered, like SRS flashcards, native audio, and fun mini-games and quizzes.

-Thai Vs. Cambodian.
+Thai Vs. Khmer.
 How Similar Are The Two Languages?

 As mentioned in the intro, the languages are from different language families.
 Specifically, Thai belongs to the Kra-Dai group, and Khmer belongs to the Austroasiatic group.
 A good analogy would be the difference between English and French.